ryota717/M2Det_obj365/README.md

 ```Shell
   CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py -c=configs/m2det800_resnext.py --ngpu 4 -t True
 ```

+When you use VGG as backbone, download pre-trained model from [here](https://s3.amazonaws.com/amdegroot-models/vgg16_reducedfc.pth) and put it "M2Det_obj365/weights/".
 All training configs and model configs are written well in configs/*.py.

 ### Citation: